Find Affordable College Courses

 Read full report on Allied Health Professions at Central Piedmont Community College

-Out of the 45 schools in North Carolina that were part of this year’s ranking, Wake Technical Community College landed the # 5 spot on the list.
-Located in the large suburb of Raleigh, Wake Technical Community College is a public school with a very large student population.
+The in-demand associate degree programs at Wake Technical Community College helped the school earn the #5 place on this year’s ranking of the most popular allied health professions schools in North Carolina.
+Located in the suburb of Raleigh, Wake Technical Community College is a public college with a very large student population.

 Of the 64 students majoring in allied health at Wake Technical Community College, 31% are male and 69% are female.